mdxtinkernick/midiExample/README.md

 Simple eample of reading an analog sensor and sending midi data based on that.

-Look through the history to see how it developed from reading sensor messages, mapping values.
+Look through the commits to see how it developed from reading sensor messages, mapping values.